Journey School Lynnwood

-Journey School Lynnwood believes that children are capable, competent eaters who will choose to eat foods that are good for their bodies when they are educated about food, and also offered good food choices.
+Journey School Lynnwood believes that children are capable, competent eaters who will choose to eat foods that are good for their bodies when they are given opportunities and also offered delicious food choices.

 Mealtime environments and experiences during early childhood not only impact lifelong attitudes towards food, they are also excellent opportunities to learn social and emotional skills, fine motor skills, and language skills.
 Mealtime environments include the setting, sights, smells, and sounds during meal and snack times.

-I am the chef’s assistant here at Journey School Lynnwood.
+I am one of the chef’s here at Journey School Lynnwood.
 I am a local, having grown up in Shoreline just down the road.
 Previous to working here I was a Sous Chef at Farestart on the School meals team.
-Just over a year ago I became a mama and took a break from work to spend some quality time with my daughter, Lilou.
-Now I’m back in the kitchen and I get to work just down the hall from Lilou!
+Just over a year ago I became a mama to two wonderful kids and took a break from work to spend some quality time with my youngest daughter.
+Now I am back in the kitchen and I get to work just down the hall from both girls!
 In my free time I enjoy cooking, growing food and spending time with family and friends outdoors.
 I am super excited to be a part of the Journey School family!